A lot has changed in the world of search engine optimization.

 Images are important in search engine optimization.

-Google dedicated an entire section of its search engine results to images.
-This should tell you how concerned the company is with pictures.
+Google dedicated an entire section of its search results to images.
+This should tell you how concerned the search engine giant is with pictures.

 When users are looking for a particular image, what do they search with?